iamkaylaliu/traffic-density-estimator/data/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 1146 images.
+The dataset includes 904 images.
 Vehicle are annotated in YOLOv11 format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
 * Resize to 640x640 (Stretch)

-The following augmentation was applied to create 3 versions of each source image:
+The following augmentation was applied to create 2 versions of each source image:
 * 50% probability of horizontal flip
-* Randomly crop between 0 and 20 percent of the image
-* Random rotation of between -15 and +15 degrees
 * Random brigthness adjustment of between -15 and +15 percent
-* Random Gaussian blur of between 0 and 2.5 pixels